 Stephanie had a special teddy bear for each loss, and she did a photoshoot to commemorate them.

-(3) Angels
+Angels

+Angels are especially symbolic of loss.
+I often refer to my lost little ones as my “angels” or “angel babies.”
 This is common terminology in the miscarriage community, so as cheesy as it may seen, angels really are a beloved miscarriage memorial gift.

 My angels are wooden, and are hand-maid by an artisan on the coast of Georgia.
 I stood breathless when I first saw them in a shop.

-But the form of the angel isn’t important.
 Loss mom Stephanie Maksymiw was gifted crocheted angels, which she included in a photoshoot memorializing her losses.

-(4) Name a star
+Name a star

-Again, this may sound cheesy, but since many loss parents love to imagine their lost children are out there in the universe, this is a great one.
+You can name a star at the Online Star Register.
+This may sound cheesy, but since many loss parents love to imagine their lost children are out there in the universe, this is a great one.

 Regardless of religious beliefs–whether people believe their child is in Heaven, going to be reborn in another child, in the ether–the notion of a star watching over you is so comforting.

-Draw it yourself, find it on Etsy, or have an artistic friend make it for you.
+For your own personal art, you can draw it yourself, find it on Etsy, or have an artistic friend make it for you.
 I promise your loved one will appreciate the personal touch.

-What Was Your Miscarriage Memorial?
+What Was Your Miscarriage Memorial Gift?

 Remember, different people grieve differently.
 Make choices based on personal needs.